 - 2.7.3.9.1.
 The ICO must demonstrate that it made reasonable efforts to contract with Indian Health Care Providers located within its operating region(s), including Tribal Health Centers (THC) operated by Michigan's federally recognized tribes and Urban Indian Organizations.
 This is necessary to ensure timely access to services available under the contract for Indian Enrollees who are eligible to receive services from such providers. - 2.7.3.9.2.
-The ICO shall offer Indian Enrollees the option to choose an Indian Health Care Provider as a PCP if the ICO has an Indian PCP in its network that has capacity to provide such services;
+Indian Health Network: The Contractor shall permit Indian Enrollees eligible to receive services from an Indian Health Care Provider to choose an Indian Health Care Provider as a PCP if the Contractor has a PCP in its network that has capacity to provide such services regardless of whether the Indian Health Care Provider is in or out of network.

-- 2.7.3.9.3.
-The ICO shall demonstrate that it has sufficient access to Indian health care providers to ensure timely access to Covered Services for Indian Enrollees; - 2.7.3.9.4.
-The ICO shall pay both network and non-network Indian health care providers who provide Covered Services to Indian Enrollees a negotiated rate which shall be no lower than the MDHHS fee for service rate for the same service or, in the absence of a negotiated rate, an amount not less than the amount that the ICO would pay for the Covered Service provided by a non-Indian health care provider; and - 2.7.3.9.5.
-The ICO shall not reduce payment that is due under Medicaid to the I/T/U or to a health care provider through referral under CHS for furnishing an item or service to an Indian.
-The State must pay these providers the full Medicaid payment rate for furnishing the item or service. - 2.7.3.9.6.
-The ICO shall pay non-network Indian Health Care Providers that are FQHCs for the provision of services to an Indian Enrollee at a rate equal to the rate that the ICO would pay to a network FQHC that is not an Indian Health Care Provider. - 2.7.3.9.7.
-The ICO shall not impose enrollment fees, premiums, deductibles, coinsurance, copayments, or similar charges on Indian Enrollees served by an Indian Health Care Provider or through referral under contract health services.
+- 2.7.3.9.2.2.
+The Contractor must permit an out-of-network Indian Health Care Provider to refer an Indian enrollee to a network provider without requiring an Indian Enrollee to obtain a referral from an in-network provider. - 2.7.3.9.2.3.
+The Contractor shall demonstrate that there are sufficient Indian Health Care Providers in the provider network to ensure timely access to Covered Services for Indian Enrollees who are eligible to receive services; The ICO shall pay both network and non-network Indian Health Care Providers who provide Covered Services to Indian Enrollees a negotiated rate which shall be no lower than the MDHHS fee for service rate for the same service or, in the absence of a negotiated rate, an amount not less than the amount that the ICO would pay for the Covered Service provided by a non-Indian health care provider; and

+- 2.7.3.9.2.4.
+The ICO shall not reduce payment that is due under Medicaid to the I/T/U or to a Indian Health Care Provider through referral under contract health services for furnishing an item or service to an Indian.
+The State must pay these providers the full Medicaid payment rate for furnishing the item or service. - 2.7.3.9.2.5.
+The ICO shall pay non-network Indian Health Care Providers that are FQHCs for the provision of services to an Indian Enrollee at a rate equal to the rate that the ICO would pay to a network FQHC that is not an Indian Health Care Provider including any supplemental payment from the state to make up the difference between the contract amount and what the IHCP would have received FFS. - 2.7.3.9.2.6.
+When the amount the in-network IHCP receives from the contractor is less than the amount the IHCP would receive FFS, the state must make a supplemental payment to the IHCP that the IHCP would receive FFS or the applicable encounter rate . - 2.7.3.9.2.7.
+The ICO shall not impose enrollment fees, premiums, or similar charges on Indians regardless of payer.
+The ICO must exempt from all cost sharing any Indian who is currently receiving or has ever received an item or service furnished by an IHCP or through referral under contract health services.